stat545ubc-2023/mda-hhauch/mini-project-1.md

 ### 1. Plot the distribution of a numeric variable

 This exercise is relevant as it allows us to visualize the data.
-For this milestone I chose to look at radius_mean as I used that variable for this milestone.
+For this excercise I chose to look at radius_mean as I used that variable for this milestone.
 I also added color by diagnosis to get some separation in the data and begin to see the relationship between radius_mean and diagnosis.
 We can also see the count is much higher for